-Staff at Blackrod pride themselves on being a resourceful and imaginative team and are used to working in a creative way to breathe life into the school’s curriculum.
-They have never been afraid to try something new and Cornerstones has helped spark their imagination, with staff eager to put ideas from the ILPs into practice.
+Staff at Blackrod pride themselves on being a resourceful and imaginative team and are used to working creatively to breathe life into the school’s curriculum.
+They have never been afraid to try something new, and Cornerstones has helped to spark their imaginations and ensure coverage.
+Jill shares the immediate benefits:

-“Our children have loved the Cornerstones Curriculum and any child you talk to will happily tell you all about their favourite project, or their current project, which is more often than not their favourite.
-Projects that have really captured our children’s imagination include Muck, Mess and Mixtures, Scream Machine, Alchemy Island and Peasants, Princes and Pestilence.”
+‘Our children have loved the Cornerstones Curriculum, and any child you talk to will happily tell you all about their favourite project, or their current project, which is more often than not their favourite.
+Projects that have really captured our children’s imaginations include Muck, Mess and Mixtures, Scream Machine, Alchemy Island and Peasants, Princes and Pestilence.’

-The creative approach to learning that Cornerstones promotes has also brought the school to the attention of local press.
-The Gods and Mortals ILP inspired pupils to build a Trojan Horse out of boxes that was so large and impressive, the school was featured in the local newspaper.
+The creative approach to learning that Cornerstones promotes has also brought the school to the attention of the local press.
+The Gods and Mortals ILP inspired the children to build a Trojan Horse out of boxes.
+The model was so large and impressive that the school was featured in the local newspaper.

-Implementing the Cornerstones Curriculum has seen Blackrod make a number of changes, including to their homework procedure.
-Now, pupils are given the ‘Homework Ideas’ sheet supplied with each ILP and asked to work on their own mini-projects during a half term.
+Since implementing the Cornerstones Curriculum, Blackrod has changed their homework policy.
+Now, children are given the ‘Home learning ideas’ sheet supplied with each ILP and are asked to work on their own mini projects during a half term.
 Jill explains the impact this has had in school:

-“Giving our children the ‘Homework Ideas’ sheet has been particularly successful.
+‘Giving our children the ‘Home learning ideas’ sheet has been particularly successful.
 Children have been producing some spectacular efforts.
-They take the initiative and many parents now face exciting demands to make castles the size of dinner tables out of junk materials.
-One castle even had fully working lights!”
+They take the initiative, and many parents now face exciting demands to make castles the size of dinner tables out of junk materials.
+One castle even had fully working lights!’

-Background: Blackrod Church School is a one-form entry primary school based in Blackrod, Bolton.
-The school has a full-time nursery and is one of only two schools in Bolton to have a DREAMS classroom & a specialist, resourced ASD provision.
-Blackrod Church School is an outstanding church school (SIAS 2012).
+Blackrod Church School is a one form entry primary school based in Blackrod, Bolton.
+The school has a full-time nursery and is one of only two schools in Bolton to have a DREAMS classroom and a specialist, resourced ASC provision.
+Blackrod is an outstanding church school.